-To: OWNERS, MANAGERS, OPERATORS AND MASTERS OF CAYMAN ISLANDS SHIPS (INCLUDING YACHTS)
+To: OWNERS, MANAGERS, OPERATORS AND MASTERS OF CAYMAN ISLANDS SHIPS

-1. BACKGROUND
+1. Background

-1.1 The purpose of this Shipping Notice is to provide guidance on how to comply with the requirements of Regulations 5 and 10 of the Merchant Shipping (Maritime Labour Convention) (Food and Catering) Regulations 2014 which implement regulation 3.2 of the Maritime Labour Convention (MLC) on Cayman Islands Ships.
+- 1.1 The purpose of this Shipping Notice is to provide guidance on how to comply with the requirements of Regulations 5 and 10 of the Merchant Shipping (Maritime Labour Convention) (Food and Catering) Regulations 2014 which implement regulation 3.2 of the Maritime Labour Convention (MLC) on Cayman Islands Ships. - 1.2 The MLC entered into force internationally on 20 August 2013.
+The UK ratified the convention on 8 August 2013 which means it entered into force for the UK on 7 August 2014.
+The MLC has been extended to the Cayman Islands by the UK who is the ratifying ILO Member State which means that the MLC also entered into force for the Cayman Islands on 7 August 2014.
+More information on the MLC can be found on the MLC Section of the website.

-2. INTRODUCTION
+2. Introduction

-- 2.1 The Merchant Shipping (Maritime Labour Convention) (Food and Catering) Regulations, 2014 (the Regulations) implements into Cayman Islands law Regulation 3.2 of The Maritime Labour Convention, 2006 (MLC, 2006). - 2.2 Regulation 5 of the Regulations requires the shipowner to ensure that food and drinking water which is provided for seafarers is stored and handled; and the catering department is organised and equipped, so as to permit the provision to seafarers of adequate, balanced, varied and nutritious meals prepared and served in hygienic conditions in accordance with the requirements set out in Part 1 of this Shipping Notice. - 2.3 Regulation 10 of the Regulations requires the shipowner to ensure that every member of catering staff is properly trained or instructed for their position and shall be trained or instructed in areas including food and personal hygiene as well as handling and storage of food on board ship, in accordance with the requirements set out in this Part 2 of this Shipping Notice. - Where this document provides guidance on the law it should not be regarded as definitive.
+- 2.1 The Merchant Shipping (Maritime Labour Convention) (Food and Catering) Regulations, 2014 (the Regulations) implements in to Cayman Islands law Regulation 3.2 of The Maritime Labour Convention, 2006 (MLC, 2006). - 2.2 Regulation 5 of the Regulations requires the shipowner to ensure that food and drinking water which is provided for seafarers is stored and handled; and the catering department is organised and equipped, so as to permit the provision to seafarers of adequate, varied and nutritious meals prepared and served in hygienic conditions in accordance with the requirements set out in Part 1 of this Shipping Notice. - 2.3 Regulation 10 of the Regulations requires the shipowner to ensure that every member of catering staff is properly trained or instructed for their position and shall be trained or instructed in areas including food and personal hygiene as well as handling and storage of food on board ship, in accordance with the requirements set out in this Part 2 of this Shipping Notice. - 2.4 Where this document provides guidance on the law it should not be regarded as definitive.
 The way the law applies to any particular case can vary according to circumstances for example, from vessel to vessel and you should consider seeking independent legal advice if you are unsure of your own legal position.